 Participation: Good philosophy requires conversation.
-Consequently, in addition to prepared materials/ slides/recordings that you will review on your own time, this course contains weekly live sessions (e.g. tutorials, workshops and surprise group exercises, written and/or verbal), which will take place over Zoom.
+Consequently, in addition to prepared materials/ slides/recordings that you will review on your own time, this course contains weekly live sessions (e.g. tutorials, workshops and surprise group exercises), which will take place over Zoom.
 Camera shy?
-Please take full advantage of other participation modes that your instructor makes available (e.g. forum Qs and group work/exercises in Zoom's breakout rooms etc.)
+Please take full advantage of other participation modes that your instructor makes available (especially forum Qs and group work/exercises in Zoom's breakout rooms etc.)

 • Note: if you are working in a different time zone, and are unable to attend our live online sessions, please note this in OWL's DropBox, during the first week of class, by simply writing "Opt-Out Request for Online Participation" in the subject title.
-I would be pleased to fully accommodate you for missing assignments 1 and/or 2, upon request.
+I would be pleased to fully accommodate you for missing assignments 1 and/or 4, upon request.
+Please indicate your choices in DropBox.